Optimal solutions employing an algebraic Variational Multiscale approach Part I: Steady Linear Problems: Greens' functions and a priori error estimates

-This above expression provides a consistent approximation for the classic Greens' function provided that a suitable basis $\bm{\psi}(\bm{x})$ is chosen.
-The employment of this concept can also be found in literature, see for example \cite{Hughes2007VariationalMethods, Melchers2024NeuralEquations, Praveen2023PrincipledData}.
-In \ref{app:A} we showcase this methodology by presenting plots of the Greens' function for the Poisson problem.
+The above expression provides a consistent approximation for the classic Greens' function provided that a suitable basis $\bm{\psi}(\bm{x})$ is chosen.
+This concept has also been employed in literature, see for example \cite{Hughes2007VariationalMethods, Melchers2024NeuralEquations, Praveen2023PrincipledData}.
+In \ref{app:A} we demonstrate this methodology by presenting plots of the Greens' function for the Poisson problem.